-Use a platter or wooden tray and fill it with a variety of fall fruits and vegetables such as pumpkins, gourds, pears, apples, cabbage, etc. Fill it in with fresh cut fall flowers in complementary colors like orange, yellow or rust.
+Use a platter or wooden tray and fill it with a variety of fall fruits and vegetables such as pumpkins, gourds, pears, apples, and cabbage.
+Fill it in with fresh cut fall flowers in complementary colors like orange, yellow, or rust.
 Lay the tray on a table runner as a beautiful centerpiece.

 Besides a white Christmas, we can dream of a green one too with more eco-friendly ideas.

 Instead of worrying about your cards getting delivered on time, send an e-card instead.
 You can ensure it gets delivered when you want, and you’ll help save the trees from the papermill.
 This also allows the recipient to save the photo digitally instead of having a pile of cards that will likely head to the trash after the holidays.